 Amen, brother.
 I had purchased On Killing because I wanted to enter the minds of a couple of fictional characters but what I got was a deep insight into a theme I had been only vaguely toying with up to that point.
 The influence of On Killing can be seen all over We Take Care of Our Own, from the concept of “diffusion of responsibility,” which I believe to be the hallmark of corporate capitalism in the 21st century, to the “ever-expanding cycles of horror and destruction” that define the world of my novel.

-It was a little upsetting, then, when I saw Grossman turn up in Do Not Resist, a 2016 documentary directed by Craig Atkinson about the “Ferguson Unrest” in the wake of Officer Darren Wilson’s murder of Michael Brown and the unfettered militarization of local police departments across the U.S. over the last couple of decades.
-(I recommend it to anyone wishing to learn more about the origins of the current Black Lives Matter protests and their attendant police-incited violence, or really anyone who wants to know what is happening in this country right now.)
-Grossman comes off as a wild-eyed ghoul in the doc, standing before a hundred-plus police officers and S.W.A.T. team members in a dreary hotel auditorium in Ohio and telling them not to worry about being sued for the inappropriate use of deadly force, and that they will likely be so amped after a violent encounter that they’ll go home and enjoy the best sex in months.
-(Some of that footage can be found for free here.)
+Grossman comes off as a wild-eyed ghoul in the doc, standing before a hundred-plus police officers and S.W.A.T. team members in a dreary hotel auditorium in Ohio and telling them not to worry about being sued for the inappropriate use of deadly force, and that they will likely be so amped after a violent encounter that they’ll go home and enjoy the best sex they’ve had in months.
+(Some of the footage of Grossman’s presentation can be found for free here.)
 It’s as if he is saying that the cost of learning to kill in war and society is: there is no cost.

-Yeah, OK, film can be edited and spliced to fit a filmmaker’s agenda (and if Atkinson’s agenda included making Grossman look like a wild-eyed ghoul, well, mission accomplished), but these and sundry other statements Grossman proudly makes in the doc and elsewhere have me wondering if something happened in the seven years between On Killing and Do Not Resist to cause him to devolve from recommending immediate cultural revolution to transform society’s attitudes toward violence to preaching on violence as a gateway to personal ecstasy.
+Yeah, OK, film can be edited and spliced to fit a filmmaker’s agenda (and if Atkinson’s agenda included making Grossman look like a wild-eyed ghoul, well, mission accomplished), but these and sundry other statements Grossman proudly makes in the doc and elsewhere have me wondering if something happened in the seven years between On Killing and Do Not Resist to cause him to devolve from recommending immediate cultural revolution to transform society’s attitudes toward violence to preaching violence as a gateway to ecstasy.
 I cannot begin to understand how a man capable of crafting the two paragraphs I excerpted above lives in the same skin as the guy who makes a mint telling cops-in-training that their job is no different from that of the Marine invading Baghdad.